 Never say no to food

-Jordanians are very generous and hospitable people.
-They take their guests’ comfort very seriously, and go to great lengths to make them feel at home.
-It is also a known fact that they enjoy sharing their meals with everyone.
+Jordanians are generous and hospitable people.
+They take their guests’ comfort seriously, and go to great lengths to make them feel at home.
+They enjoy sharing their meals with everyone.
 Always smile and accept the food offering, as repeatedly telling them you’re full will likely offend them.

 Jordan is undoubtedly one of the most photogenic regions in the world.
 The locals are often happy to pose for your photographs as well.
-But before attempting to take any pictures of them, always ask for permission first, especially when women are present.
+But before attempting to take any pictures of them, always ask for permission, especially when women are present.

 Love is not in the air